Jean-Marie Benoît Balla: Early life and education

+Priest

-Balla was born in Oweng, Cameroon, on 5 May 1959.
-He was ordained a priest for the Archdiocese of Yaoundé on 20 June 1987 and assigned to parish work.
-He then headed the minor seminary of Yaoundé and taught at the major seminary in Nkolbisson.
+He was ordained a priest for the Archdiocese of Yaoundé on 20 June 1987 by the late Archbishop Jean Zoa, Archbishop of Yaoundé.
+He was assigned to parish work.
+He then headed the Yaounde Minor Seminary.
+He also taught at the Nkolbisson Major Seminary in Nkolbisson, a suburb of Yaounde, Cameroon.

+Bishop

-Pope John Paul II appointed him Bishop of Bafia on 3 May 2003 and he was consecrated a bishop on 12 July by Archbishop Jean Zoa of Yaoundé.
+Pope John Paul II appointed him Bishop of the Roman Catholic Diocese of Bafia on 3 May 2003 and he was consecrated a bishop on 12 July 2003 by the hands of Archbishop Félix del Blanco Prieto, Titular Archbishop of Vannida assisted by Bishop Athanase Bala, Bishop Emeritus of Bafia and Bishop Cornelius Fontem Esua, Bishop of Kumbo.